Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Provenance

 Open Culture is an aggregation of vast cultural heritage datasets containing both monographs and periodicals for over 13 languages: French, English, German, Spanish, Portuguese, Italian, Dutch, Luxembourgish, Danish, Swedish, Serbian, Czech, and Greek.
-There are also small portions of data in a wide variety of other languages, including Arabic, Bengali, Latin, Persian, Russian, Sanskrit, and Urdu.
+There are also small portions of data in other languages, such as Arabic, Bengali, Latin, Persian, Russian, Sanskrit, and Urdu.

-A large part of Open Culture is compiled from Collections As Data (CAD)~--- large dumps of texts, datasets, PDFs, and even raw XML output (METS/ALTO).
-CAD initiatives, thus, considerably simplify dataset aggregation and are a major contribution to the digital commons ecosystem.
-All other parts of Open Culture have been collected on a resource-by-resource basis using APIs and other standard retrieval methods whenever available.
-The largest extractions of this kind include Internet Archive (about 2 million monographs in multiple languages) and Delpher (50,000 Dutch monographs and periodicals filtered to match the Dutch copyright law for public domain).
-We managed to compile a large multilingual collection despite such challenges, as poor OCR quality, which we partly solved through the development of OCR correction tools (see Section \ref{sec:processing_tools}), text segmentation issues, and sometimes irrecoverable deterioration of the original support.
+\textbf{Composition.~~} A large part of Open Culture is compiled from Collections As Data (CAD) --- large dumps of texts, datasets, PDFs, and even raw XML output (METS/ALTO).
+CAD initiatives considerably simplify dataset aggregation and are a major contribution to the digital commons ecosystem.
+The remaining sources have been collected on a resource-by-resource basis using APIs and other standard retrieval methods whenever available.
+The largest extractions of this kind include Internet Archive (about 2 million monographs) and Delpher (50,000 Dutch monographs and periodicals filtered to match the Dutch copyright law for public domain).
+We managed to compile a large multilingual collection despite such challenges, such as poor OCR quality, through the development of OCR correction tools (see Section \ref{sec:processing_tools}), text segmentation issues, and sometimes irrecoverable deterioration of the original support.
 For the detailed dataset composition, refer to Appendix~\ref{sec:app-open-culture}.

-All Open Culture documents are in the public domain, which means their copyright has expired after a given term and there are no limitations on their reuse.
+\textbf{Licenses.~~} All Open Culture documents are in the public domain, which means their copyright has expired after a given term, and there are no limitations on their reuse.
 For certain content, or in cases where we could not rely on the guarantee of established cultural heritage institutions, we implemented our own internal rights verification process.
 This process follows specific criteria, including author life and data object creation time, and takes into account that we only collected cultural heritage content from institutions based in the US or the EU (see the complete criteria list in Appendix~\ref{sec:app-culture_verification}).